 When you set your forecast start date to a month other than January, LivePlan will create a fiscal year structure.
 In that structure, each year will run 12 months from its start date.
-For example, if you start a forecast in October 2022, the fiscal year would run from October 2022 through September 2023.
+For example, if you started a forecast in October 2022, the fiscal year would run from October 2022 through September 2023.

-You can change an existing forecast from a calendar to a fiscal year, and vice versa, any time.
+You can change an existing forecast from a calendar to a fiscal year, and vice versa, at any time.
 For more details on what happens when you change the start date of your forecast, read Changing the start date of your forecast.

 When to use a fiscal year